 8. Mammy Pancake - This Michelin guide-recommended street food spot on the Kowloon side of Hong Kong is famous for their "eggettes" a.k.a puffy egg waffles.
 They come in all sorts of crazy flavors (matcha, sesame, chocolate chip, etc.) and you can even order it with a scoop of ice cream inside!
 I opted for the original flavor for my first time - so good!

 9. Kytaly Hong Kong - The “world’s best pizza” is now available in Asia!
-I made the pilgrimage to Caiazzo, Italy last year to grab a slice of Franco Pepe’s signature ‘za, so, of course, I had to see how the Hong Kong branch compared to the original.
+I made the pilgrimage to Caiazzo, Italy last year to grab a slice of Franco Pepe’s signature ‘za, so of course, I had to see how the Hong Kong branch compared to the original.
 One bite and I was transported back to Italia.
-Franco’s pizza tasting menu is one-of-a-kind, and his dough is other worldly - bouncy, pillowy perfection with no sogginess whatsoever.
+Franco’s pizza tasting menu is one-of-a-kind and his dough is otherworldly, a bouncy, pillowy perfection with no sogginess whatsoever.

 10. Tate Dining Room - Chef Vicky Lau’s menu reads like a poetry book, each dish an ode to its main ingredient.
 My favorite?
 The ode to lavender, of course; a crispy yogurt meringue bowl filled with lavender white chocolate mousse and surrounded by a river of blueberry syrup.
 A gorgeous restaurant and a gorgeous meal.

-11. Yardbird - We hopped off the plane in Hong Kong and went straight to Yardbird (with our luggage and all!) for some yakitori and soba tea ice cream sandwiches.
-Such a tasty spot with endless chicken skewers (everything from the gizzard to the achilles) and a super fun late night vibe.
+11. Yardbird - Tasty yakitori spot with endless chicken skewers (everything from the gizzard to the achilles) and a super fun, late night vibe.
 Don’t miss the soba tea ice cream sandwiches!

 12. Seventh Son - They told us we couldn’t do it.
-The restaurant staff insisted an entire suckling pig was way too much food for two people - they strongly advised against it.
+The restaurant staff insisted an entire suckling pig was way too much food for two people and they strongly advised against it.
 And yet, we persevered.
 It was my first suckling pig and we were going to celebrate accordingly.
-And while we didn’t finish every bite of pork, we did a pretty damn good job.
-We devoured all of the crispy skin, making a kind of suckling pig “taco” by placing the skin on a little rice flour pancake and topped with hoisin sauce and sugar; and a good amount of the pig meat.
+While we didn’t finish every bite of pork, we did a pretty damn good job.
+We devoured all of the crispy skin, making a kind of suckling pig “taco” by placing the skin on a little rice flour pancake and topping it with hoisin sauce and sugar.
+We ate a good amount of the pig meat, too.
 Seventh Son is #44 on the Asia’s 50 Best restaurants list, but their suckling pig just might be #1 in the world.
 (Note: the suckling pig must be preordered in advance.)

 13. Dr. Fern's Gin Parlour - I began an epic (and totally classy) cocktail bar crawl through Central HK at Dr. Fern's - a gin-focused speakeasy in the Landmark building.
 The doctor's orders are to drink up, and the gin-and-tonic-slinging-bartenders are sporting white coats and all.